Stronachlachar, Loch Katrine

 What is at Stronachlachar?

 There is a pier at Stronachlachar, adjacent to a car park.
 Overnight stays by motor homes are available and can be booked via the Loch Katrine website.
-The Pier Cafe restaurant is under new ownership from the 2022 season.
+I highly reccomend The Pier Cafe, with great food and drink, which can be enjoyed outside, or in their conservatory which has good views of the pier.
 Dotted around nearby are holiday rental properties.

 About Stronachlachar